roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2013/README.md

 The module is supported with extendable sensor board connected that follows the mikroBus standard.
 MikroBus has many kinds of sensor board, such as temperature, humidity, 3 axis sensor and light sensor, allowing easy sensor data transmission.
 Because of its wide range of supported sensors, it is suitable for applications such as environmental monitoring and presence sensing, that require cellular connectivity.

 The RAK2013 is compatible with RAK2245 Pi Hat Concentrator module via the onboard 40 pin header.
-It can function as a cellular backhaul to LoRaWAN gateway, providing an even greater flexibility for IoT solutions that require cellular as an option for ensuring service reliability.
+It can function as a cellular backhaul to gateway, providing an even greater flexibility for IoT solutions that require cellular as an option for ensuring service reliability.

 ### Product Features